greglan/greglan.github.io/_security/reversing/oneplus6t-trustzone.md

+---
+title:  "Reversing of the Onplus 6T trustzone"
+topic: "reversing"
+---

 # Vector tables
 ### EL3 vector table 1
-Almost all exception from this table have the same handler, `el3_handler`.
+Almost all exceptions from this table have the same handler, `el3_handler`.
 The identification of the exception is performed by storing a code in the `TPIDRRO_EL0` register.
 The codes are given in the table below.

 | Exception | Code |
 |:-:|:-:|